ttlion/sdtDBNsGUI/README.md

    3. If the user wants to make predictions for several subjects/ids, the [seventh tab][7] is the correct one.

 Given the general workflow described, the usage of each tab is described next.
+Throughout the explanations, several input files are used, being these files the ones used in the examples of sdtDBN webpage (to relate the several examples to the ones given in the sdtDBN webpage).
+The used files can be downloaded by clicking on their names or at the side of the webpage, where there is a zip file with all input files used.

 ## First tab: learning an sdtDBN from user data
 [1]: #first-tab-learning-an-sdtdbn-from-user-data